CivicaDigital/MongoRocks/README.md

     > Hello('Dave')
     Hello Dave!

 JavaScript is powerful and might be an unacceptable attack vector.
-You can prevent JavaScript from being executed by passing the `--noscripting` option when you start `mongod.exe`.
+You can prevent JavaScript from being executed on the server by passing the `--noscripting` option when you start `mongod.exe`.
 Scripting on the client is never prevented.

 ## Importing and Exporting